-Medically known as recurrent herpes labialis, cold sores, or "fever blisters," are groups of painful, fluid-filled blisters that tend to cluster on or around the lips, though they can occasionally affect the tongue, gums and the hard and soft palate.
+Medically known as recurrent herpes labialis, cold sores or "fever blisters," are groups of painful, fluid-filled blisters that tend to cluster on or around the lips, though they can occasionally affect the tongue, gums and the hard and soft palate.
 Herpes Simplex Virus Type 1 (HSV-1) is the most common virus that causes cold sores and is usually acquired through direct contact with infected lesions or body fluids such as saliva.

-Symptoms & Causes
+Symptoms & diagnosis

 Patients with recurrent cold sores usually experience tingling, itching and burning sensations before blisters and lesions appear, according to data from a 2007 review from the Harvard School of Dental Medicine.
 Lab tests such as viral isolation in tissue culture and direct immunofluorescent antibody testing are available to confirm the diagnosis, though they are rarely used on otherwise healthy patients.